joed7/Redis/pubsub.md

 __Common use case__

-Redis pub/sub can be used to implement mobile game chat where we can one __global channel__ for system wide chat and __alliance channel__ for each alliance.
-All the users will subscribe to global channel and alliance channel for their alliance.
+Redis pub/sub can be used to implement mobile game chat, where we can have one __global channel__ for system wide chat and __alliance channel__ for each alliance.
+All the users of the game will subscribe to global channel and alliance channel for their alliance.